Subdomain Takeovers – CNAMEs And Cloud Services

 Note that HTTP redirects (301 or 302) could be also be used instead of CNAMEs to redirect from http://www.battlinjack.buzz to http://aws.battlinjack.buzz.s3-website.ap-south-1.amazonaws.com.

-This method is less frequently used, as it will entirely replace the domain in the browser’s URL bar.
-CNAME records, on the other hand, do not change the domain in the URL bar of the browser as DNS resolution happens behind the scenes.
+It is a method that is not used so frequently.
+It replaces the domain name from the browser’s URL bar while the CNAME record will not change the domain in the URL bar of your browser as DNS resolution takes place in the backend.

 What’s in a CNAME?